Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Nonlocal operator method in symmetric support

-In order to illustrate the decoupled NOM, let us consider the NOM in 1D and derive the nonlocal bar/beam models.
-For the case in one-dimensional space, the second-order NOM can be derived based on the Taylor series in 1D as
+To explicate the basic idea of NOM in symmetric support, we shall contemplate the NOM in one dimension and deduce the nonlocal bar/beam models.
+By virture of the Taylor series in one-dimensional space, the field difference $u_{ij}$ for bond $x_{ij}$ can be written as